RealityStop/Bolt.Addons.Community/README.md

 (for more information, or if errors are encountered, see https://docs.unity3d.com/Manual/upm-ui-giturl.html)

-Then, use the Tools menu to Build Unit Options, and they're ready to go!
-Once you've rebuilt your unit options, the new nodes will be available for use.
+Then, use the Regenerate Nodes option in Project Settings > Visual Scripting, and they're ready to go!
+Once you've rebuilt your node options, the new nodes will be available for use.